rescrv/blue/macarunes/README.md

 macaroon with a narrower policy without changing the verifier, provided the verifier already knows how to state the relevant request facts.
 This crate does not expose libmacaroons-style general callback caveats.
-Use exact strings for canonical request facts and `add_expires` for the built-in time predicate.
+Use exact strings for canonical request facts, and use `add_not_before` and `add_expires` for verifier-time bounds.
 If you need a richer predicate, evaluate it in your application and add the resulting canonical fact to the verifier context; or, use third-party caveats.

 Expiration Caveats
 ------------------